Ben Nicholson: Life and works

 He won the prestigious Carnegie Prize in 1952 and in 1955 a retrospective exhibition of his work was shown at the Tate Gallery in London.
 In 1956, he won the first Guggenheim International painting prize and in 1957 the international prize for painting at the Sao Paulo Art Biennial.

 Nicholson married the photographer Felicitas Vogler in 1957 and moved to Castagnola, Switzerland, in 1958.
 In 1968, he received the British Order of Merit (OM).
 In 1971, he separated from Vogler and moved to Cambridge.
 In 1977, they divorced.

 Nicholson's last home was in Pilgrim's Lane, Hampstead.
 He died there on 6 February 1982 and was cremated at Golders Green Crematorium on 12 February 1982.

+Art market

+The highest price reached by one of his paintings in the art market was when April 57 (Arbia 2) (1957) sold for £3,749,000 (c. $4,659,407) at Christie's London, on 23 November 2016.

+Public collections

 Some of Nicholson's works can be seen at the Tate Gallery, Tate St Ives, Kettle's Yard Art Gallery in Cambridge, The Hepworth Wakefield, Pallant House Gallery in Chichester and the Pier Arts Centre in Stromness, Orkney.
-An auction record for this artist of $1,650,500 was set at Christie's, New York, for Sept 53 (Balearic), an oil and pencil on canvas, on 1 November 2011.
-His painting Fiddle and Spanish Guitar, in oil and gravel on masonite, was sold for €3,313,000 by Christie's in Paris on 27 September 2012.
-In 2016, a painting titled April 57 (Arbia 2) sold for $4,666,417, his highest published auction selling price to date.